mlrun/mlrun/docs/concepts/deployment-monitoring.md

 # Deployment and monitoring

-## Real-time Pipelines
+## Real-time pipelines

-MLRun graphs enable building and running DAGs (directed acyclic graph).
+MLRun graphs enable building and running DAGs (directed acyclic graphs).
 Graphs are composed of individual steps.
 The first graph element accepts an Event object, transforms/processes the event and passes the result to the next step in the graph.
 The final result can be written out to some destination (file, DB, stream, etc.) or returned back to the caller (one of the graph steps can be marked with `.respond()`).

 MLRun graph capabilities include: